Ponjinge/NFT-Viewer/README.md

-# Toulouse-Museum-NFTs
+# NFT Viewer
-Website and smart contracts for the NFT projects
+Website and smart contracts for NFT projects